sirn-se/phrity-net-uri/README.md

 By PSR standard, if port is default for scheme it will be hidden.
 This options will attempt to always show the port.
 If set, it will be shown even if default.
-If not set, it will use default port (if available).
+If not set, it will use default port if resolvable.

 `ABSOLUTE_PATH`